Lufthansa Flight 615: The hijacking

-Departure from Beirut was delayed by about one hour.
+Departure from Beirut was delayed by over 15 minutes.
 Originally scheduled to depart at 05:45, take-off took place at 06:01.
 Less than 15 minutes later, two Arab passengers threatened to blow up the aircraft using explosives that had been hidden in the first class cabin (and which likely had been smuggled there in Damascus).
 They demanded the release of the members of Black September from German prison.

 Following a fuel stop at Nicosia International Airport, the pilots were forced to fly towards Munich-Riem Airport, where the hijackers initially had intended the exchange to take place.
 When the aircraft had arrived in Austrian airspace at around noon, it became evident to the hijackers that their demands could not be fulfilled in time.
 The plan was changed, and the Lufthansa crew had to divert instead to Zagreb in what was then the Socialist Federal Republic of Yugoslavia, circling over Zagreb Airport until the Black September members had been brought there.
 This put the Germans under a time crunch, as the aircraft would eventually run out of fuel.